A Jedi's Fight - A Star Wars Fan Fiction Story

 Artoo let out a long flow of angry binary stream.

 "Artoo, stop it, will you," Liane said with a annoyed sigh, "Even droids can make misinterpret orders.
 Stop blaming your counterpart for what he did.
 I should have told him to leave the entrance open.
 None of you has seen what happened to the terrace and the jetty outside the entrance and I never told you.
 Leia, it seems that there will be some delay.
-Threepio, see to it, that the guestrooms for the princess and her padawan are prepared.
+Threepio, see to it, that the guest rooms for the princess and her padawan are prepared.
 Now, we'd better discuss how we can upturn the submersible and get it up and running again.
 That last part isn't all too difficult, the air-tight hatch probably has kept the water out of the interior.
 The tech droids can help to check for other damage.
 Turning the boat is a slightly different matter.
 It's top has completely vanished under water."

 Once again she looked at the overturned boat, when suddenly she seemed to remember something.
 She looked up at Leia and Wedge.

 "Leia, did Luke tell you about his sunken space craft on Dagobah and how master Yoda used the Force to get it out of the swamp and put it on dry land.
-Isn't this situation more or less the same.
+Isn't this situation more or less similar.
 Maybe you, or Wedge can use the Force to reverse the submersible and get it out of the water.
 You have even seen that swamp on Dagobah, haven't you?"

 Wedge looked at Leia.